-On Friday, January 20, 2017, we will lose one of the best First Ladies I have been privileged to watch.
-She has been an outstanding example of how to balance many different roles and be the very best at all of them.
+On Friday, January 20, 2017, we lost one of the best First Ladies I have been privileged to watch.
+She was an outstanding example of how to balance many different roles and be the very best at all of them.
 The following is a love letter to Michelle Obama written by Rashida Jones.
 It says it all.

 By Rashida Jones: